RyuKaSa/GL_UGE_Project/note.md

 The textures and normal maps work, and there are python converters for 8bit and normal map PNGs.
 # 11-Nov-2024
 The separation of the main file into several parts is done, and the code is now more readable.
 The main.cpp file is still very large, but still better than before.
+Did the 2 rooms in minecraft 64x64 texture blocks, subject to change for more textures, like a minecraft house.

 next steps will include :